friendly/nestedLogit/docs/articles/other-examples.md

 private or a charter.

-The dataset is from Herriges & Kling (1999); see also Cameron & Trivedi (2005) for an econometric treatment.
+The dataset is from Herriges & Kling (1999); see also Cameron & Trivedi (2005) for an econometric treatment that also considers the cost of fishing by these modes and also the expected catch associated with each.
+Models for such response-specific predictors are interesting, but outside the scope of our nested logit models.

-This section requires the `mlogit` package.
+This section requires the `mlogit` package for the dataset.

 ``` r
 data("Fishing", package = "mlogit")